The best Greek roasted lemon potatoes!

 - Mix all of the ingredients, except for the paprika, together in a large roasting pan.
 We use a 15-inch round roasting pan.

 - Place in the bottom rack of your oven and bake, uncovered for 1 hour.
 Remove from oven and sprinkle the paprika on the potatoes and carrots.
 Mix well.
 If you find your pan is getting too dry, add a little more oil.
-Return to oven.
+Return to oven

 - Remove from oven and allow to cool somewhat.
 Transfer to a serving platter carefully (you don’t want to break apart the potatoes) using a slotted spatula to help drain off any excess oil.